viborotto/bot-mail-to-whatsapp/README.md

-The ideia was using some API like twilio for create a bot number to read body mail and send to personal whatsapp number
+The ideia was using some API like twilio for create a bot to read body mail and send to personal whatsapp number

 first try -> programLong.py : long way and with decoder